mbrevda/react-image/README.md

 ### useImage():

-The `useImage` hook allowes for incorperating `react-image`'s logic in any component.
+The `useImage` hook allows for incorperating `react-image`'s logic in any component.
 When using the hook, the component can be wrapped in `<Suspense>` to keep it from rendering until the image is ready.
 Specify the `fallback` prop to show a spinner or any other component to the user while the browser is loading.
 The hook the throw an error if it failes to find any images.
 You can wrap your componenet with an [Error Boundry](https://reactjs.org/docs/code-splitting.html#error-boundaries) to catch this scenario and do/show something.

 Example usage: